Create the Ultimate Sleeping Room

 A study done at the University of Washington found that people sleeping in high pollution were 60 percent more likely to sleep poorly.
 A simple, effective way to clean your air is with an air purifier.
 When choosing one, consider the size of your room, the type of filter and the maintenance involved.

 The Blue Pure 211 by Blueair changes the air in a 540-sq.-ft. area five times per hour, has a washable pre-filter and is not ionized; it uses a combination of electrostatic and mechanical filtering.
 Some air purifiers like this can be large and create white noise, so keep that in mind if you want compact and quiet.
-At the end of the day, the goal is to reduce air contaminants, and after six months, we were pleasantly surprised how well this unit reduced allergy symptoms.
+At the end of the day, the goal is to reduce air contaminants, and after six months, we were pleasantly surprised how well this unit reduced allergy symptoms (find our full review here).
 You can find it online for $300.
-Check out our guide for the best air purifiers for different rooms.
+Also, check out our guide for the best air purifiers for different rooms.